microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 ### Install Azure DevOps Extensions.

-The ALM Accelerator uses several Azure DevOps extensions, including some third-party extensions that are available in the Azure DevOps marketplace.
+The ALM Accelerator uses several Azure DevOps extensions, including some third-party Extensions that are available in the Azure DevOps marketplace.
 Under Organization Settings in Azure DevOps install the following extensions.
 For more information regarding Microsoft and third-party Azure DevOps extensions see here https://docs.microsoft.com/en-us/azure/devops/marketplace/trust?view=azure-devops.
-In addition, each of the third-party extensions web pages and the link to their source code are provided below.
+In addition, each of the thrid-party extensions web pages and the link to their source code are provided below.

 1. Go to https://dev.azure.com and select **Organization settings**
 1. Select **General** > **Extension**
 ![image.png](.attachments/GETTINGSTARTED/image-3ccc9c10-4cd7-4188-9881-952bba2701dc.png)
 1. Install the following Extensions
-   - **Power Platform Build Tools (required)**: This extension contains the first-party build tasks for Dataverse. (https://marketplace.visualstudio.com/items?itemName=microsoft-IsvExpTools.PowerPlatform-BuildTools)
+   - **Power Platform Build Tools**: This extension contains the first-party build tasks for Dataverse. (https://marketplace.visualstudio.com/items?itemName=microsoft-IsvExpTools.PowerPlatform-BuildTools)

-   - **Power DevOps Tools (required)**: This extension contains several build tasks not currently supported by the first party build tools. (https://marketplace.visualstudio.com/items?itemName=WaelHamze.xrm-ci-framework-build-tasks | https://github.com/WaelHamze/dyn365-ce-vsts-tasks)
+   - **Power DevOps Tools**: This extension contains several build tasks not currently supported by the first party build tools. (https://marketplace.visualstudio.com/items?itemName=WaelHamze.xrm-ci-framework-build-tasks | https://github.com/WaelHamze/dyn365-ce-vsts-tasks)

+   - **Colin's ALM Corner Build & Release Tools**: This extension is used by the pipelines to tag builds based on the solution name so they can be identified by the specific solution that ran the general purpose export pipeline when deploying to environments. (https://marketplace.visualstudio.com/items?itemName=colinsalmcorner.colinsalmcorner-buildtasks | https://github.com/colindembovsky/cols-agent-tasks)

-   - **RegexReplace Azure Pipelines Task (required)**: This extension is used by the pipelines to replace strings in files by matching them against a regular expression. (https://marketplace.visualstudio.com/items?itemName=knom.regexreplace-task | https://github.com/knom/vsts-regex-tasks)
+   - **RegexReplace Azure Pipelines Task**: This extension is used by the pipelines to replace strings in files by matching them against a regular expression. (https://marketplace.visualstudio.com/items?itemName=knom.regexreplace-task | https://github.com/knom/vsts-regex-tasks)

+   - **Variable Tools for Azure DevOps Services**: This extension is used by the pipelines to save variables passed to a pipeline for use in other pipelines.
+Specifically, this tool is used to determine if an upgrade or update should be performed when solutions are imported to the various environments. (https://marketplace.visualstudio.com/items?itemName=nkdagility.variablehydration | https://github.com/nkdAgility/azure-devops-variable-tools)

    - **SARIF SAST Scans Tab (optional)**: This extension can be used to visualize the .**sarif files** that get generated by the **Solution Checker** during a build. ([SARIF SAST Scans Tab - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=sariftools.scans))